-Very recently, I had a rather profound conversation with a man I don’t physically know; he is another mind here in the blogsphere.
+Very recently, I had a rather profound conversation with a man I don’t physically know.
+He is another mind in the blogosphere.
 Some people are so easy to connect to and you instinctively know your lives were meant to cross.
 There is so much we can learn from others if we stop trying to only get our point across and learn to listen.
-I’m not sure without looking what country he lives in, but our ability to talk abou t this reality called life, is rare.
+I’m not sure without looking what country he lives in, but our ability to talk about this reality called life, is rare.
 Be honest when taking responsibility for your life instead of blaming the bad things on external reasons, or saying, “God must have wanted this to happen.
 It’s his plan for me.”

-Some people have been taught, God pulls the puppet strings of their lives, but he doesn’t.
+Some people have been taught, God pulls the puppet strings of their lives, but I never believed that.
+It made no sense.
+Not understanding why things happen doesn’t mean it was done by an outside source.
+It just means I don’t have the wisdom to understand it.
 Karma is the exact same thing as the lesson taught that reads, “You reap what you sow.”
 It doesn’t matter if you believe it.
 It is just as real as gravity.
 If you jump out of a plane you will fall to the earth whether you want to or not.
-We create what happens to us – and we repeat it until we learn the lesson taught.
+We create what happens to us – and we repeat it until we learn the lesson it is teaching.

-Unless you were born with an illness, ALL illness has a starting point that most people could have changed had they not done something to create it somehow by allowing harmful things into their bodies that shouldn’t be there.
+Unless you were born with an illness, ALL illness has a starting point that most people could have changed had they not done something to create it or perhaps allowing harmful things into their bodies that shouldn’t be there.

 As I began chanting, relaxing myself with the deep breathing necessary to chant nam myoho renge kyo, I had a talk with my younger self at age 19.
 My 62 year old self, broken, stapled and screwed back together, gazed at a young girl the age my grandchildren are this day.
 They don’t know the word consequence any better than I did and think the only time that matters is this very moment.